 With regards to choice of fish, Tilapia are often a popular choice provided warm water can be provided all year.

 Systems can be entirely functional or geared more to display.
 The choice is yours.
 Fish don’t have to be eaten and neither do the plants.
 Ornamental fish like goldfish and koi will always be a popular choice for many.
 Without the pressure to produce many types of garden pond can benefit from the low maintenance requirements, and cost efficiency, of an aquaponic filtration system.

 It wouldn’t be fair however, not to discuss potential weaknesses and pitfalls.
 None of these are insurmountable.
 Indeed, many people would see some of the following as strengths.

 i) Fish keeping skills required.

 Don’t allow yourself to be put off if you have never kept fish before.
+Fish farming can be as simple as you like.
 Goldfish are very hardy and easy to keep.
 They are cheap and readily available.
 It makes very little difference to the plants whether you keep goldfish or trout.
-They both produce ammonia and fish poo that supply your plants with all the nutrition they need.
+They both produce ammonia and fish poo from the fish food and supply your plants with all the nutrition they need.

 ii) Need to balance fish and plant requirements.